Friden Flexowriter: End of product line

 The 2300 series were cosmetically similar to the 2200 series, although without the function keys or numeric keypad, with a simplified plugboard, and operating at 145 words per minute (12 characters per second).
 In addition to the basic 2301, the 2302 supported the auxiliary tape readers and punches from the 2200 family.
 The 2304 offered proportional spacing and a carbon ribbon mechanism, making it suitable for preparing camera-ready copy.
 The base price for the 2300 family was £1400 (British pounds).
-This would be the last hurrah for the line, with production halting in the early 1970s.

 Sales and innovation declined.
 In the late 1960s, the market for word processing equipment was shifting to magnetic media.
 IBM introduced the Magnetic Tape Selectric Typewriter (MT/ST) in 1964.
 In October, 1968, Information Control Systems introduced the Astrotype word processing system.
 Both of these used magnetic tape and Selectric print mechanisms.
 With its fixed type font and paper-tape recording medium, the Flexowriter had difficulty competing with these machines, although some Flexowriter documentation emphasized the fact that, unlike IBM's MT/ST tapes, Flexowriter users could cut and splice paper tapes, particularly if they could recognize some of the common codes such as carriage return.

-The Diablo daisy wheel printer, introduced in 1969, offered comparable print quality at twice the speed.
-Larger manufacturers such as IBM and DEC made their own console equipment, and video terminals began to appear, displacing paper-based systems.
-Eventually, even the CNC machine tool industry abandoned paper tape, although this was significantly slower because of the long working life of machine tools.

 Applications

 Automatic typewriters

 From its earliest days through to at least the mid-1960s, Flexowriters were used as automatic letter writers.

-While the US White House was using them during the Second World War, in the 1960s, United States Members of Congress used Flexowriters extensively to handle enormous volumes of routine correspondence with constituents; an advantage of this method was that these letters appeared to have been individually typed by hand.
-These were complemented by autopen machines which could use a pen to place a signature on letters making them appear to have been hand-signed.

-Auxiliary paper-tape readers could be attached to a Flexowriter to create an early form of "mail merge", where a long custom-created tape containing individual addresses and salutations was merged with a closed-loop form-letter and printed on continuous-form letterhead; both tapes contained embedded "control characters" to switch between readers.